Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Never save a macro-enabled workbook as xlsx

-When Excel asks you to choose a file format,
+When Excel asks you to choose a file format, you can choose:

 But do NOT choose the default Excel Workbook (.xlsx) — which will strip all macros!